 - Group transportation from and to the train station in Seattle

-- Food on the train
+- Food and drinks on the train

 - Dessert and alcoholic drinks at lunch